25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 WHERE TO STAY IN BAJA CALIFORNIA

-The growth of tourism has impulsed the need for more hotels and locals have responded in a very interesting way offering the most exquisite hotel options.
+Tourism growth has prompted the need for more hotels, and locals have responded in a very interesting way, offering the most exquisite hotel options.

 Todos Santos is where you will find the richest choice of trendy and stylish hotels.

-However, all around Baja, there is a great choice for the most sophisticated traveler.
+However, all around Baja, there is an excellent choice for the most sophisticated traveler.

 Also, Airbnb offers great accommodations for those who prefer the privacy of a homestay.